-You told me to right click…so I wrote click.
-The hi-tech world of technology makes me feel ancient, so it’s time for a trip down memory lane.
+You told me to right click…so I ‘wrote’ click.
+Does technology make you feel like a fossil?
+Time for a trip down memory lane!

-With two Chatty Cathy kids, Dad got us a bitchin’ rotary wall phone with a 20-foot spiral cord.
-To untangle that puppy you dangled the receiver, then spun it like crazy.
-It never ran out of juice, got lost, and no lining up for a new model.
+With two Chatty Cathy kids, Dad got us a bitchin’ rotary wall phone with 20-foot spiral cord.
+You untangled it by dangling the receiver, then spun it like crazy.
+It never got lost, ran out of juice, and I wasn’t held prisoner by my “cell” phone.

-Pay phones were germ pits, white pages required alphabet skills, exact change was a crap shoot.
+Pay phones were germ cesspools, white pages required alphabet skills, exact change was a crap shoot.
 Yuppies conversed with bricks on their ears, and flip phones were secret agent cool.

 I still remember my childhood friends numbers.
 Today, without contacts, I have no idea how to call my kids.